 Asphalt shingles are one of the most common types of residential roofing in the U.S. They’ve been around since 1903 and are widely recognized as the most reliable roofing material.
 These shingles are best suited for regions that have mild weather.
 However, asphalt shingles are a good choice if you’re considering a replacement roof.
-Visit Website to learn more about types of roofing.

 Depending on the style and materials used, asphalt shingles can last anywhere from 20 to 50 years on the average home.
 Commercial roofs are typically large and flat, while residential roofs have a slightly lower pitch.
 A commercial roof is wider and has multiple openings to accommodate heavy objects.
 Roofing materials are also more varied than residential roofs, and the choice of material will affect the final structure of the roof.
 On the other hand, a residential roof will require a different roof structure for asphalt shingles or concrete tiles, which need to be installed over heavier materials.